pivotal/docs-tap/application-accelerator/configuration.hbs.md

 # Configure Application Accelerator

-This topic describes advanced configuration options available for Application Accelerator.
+This topic tells you about advanced configuration options available for Application Accelerator.
 This includes configuring Git-Ops style deployments of accelerators and configurations for use with non-public repositories and in air-gapped environments.

 Accelerators are created either using the Tanzu CLI or by applying a YAML manifest using kubectl.
 Another option is [Using a Git-Ops style configuration for deploying a set of managed accelerators](#using-git-ops).